Kite Man: Hell Yeah!

 Kite Man: Hell Yeah! is an American adult animated black comedy superhero television series based on the DC Comics character Kite Man created by Bill Finger and Dick Sprang.
 The series stars Matt Oberg, Stephanie Hsu and James Adomian, and follows the adventures of Kite Man and his current girlfriend Golden Glider who have supported the purchase of a local bar named Noonan's.

 The series serves as a spin-off of Harley Quinn, where Kite Man was featured as a supporting character and ex-fiancé to Poison Ivy.
 The first season consists of ten episodes, with Matt Oberg returning to voice Kite Man.
 Much of the voice cast were revealed in September 2023.

 Kite Man: Hell Yeah! premiered on July 18, 2024.

 Premise

 The series follows the saucy adventures of Kite Man and his girlfriend Golden Glider who live together in Noonan's, Gotham City's seediest dive bar.
-They take their relationship to the next level by opening a bar in the shadow of Lex Luthor's Legion of Doom.
+They take their relationship to the next level by opening a bar in the shadow of Lex Luthor's Hall of Doom.